Pope urges united fight against slavery, human trafficking

 "All of us are called (by God) to be free, all are called to be sons and daughters, and each, according to his or her own responsibilities, is called to combat modern forms of enslavement.
 From every people, culture and religion, let us join our forces," he said.

-Last month Francis appealed to consumers to shun low-cost goods that may be the product of forced labor or other forms of exploitation.
+Last month Francis appealed to consumers to shun low-cost goods that may be the product of forced labour or other forms of exploitation.

 That message was sent to heads of state and governments, international institutions and parishes throughout the 1.2 billion-member Church.